Evolving Regulatory Systems Stress Importance of Data Integrity

 • Annex 22 addresses the quality of model training data, and the management and processing of test data for AI models.

-FDA published the Center for Drug Evaluation and Research 2026 Quality Management Maturity (QMM) Prototype Assessment Protocol Evaluation Program in February 2026.2 The QMM program aims to encourage drug manufacturers to implement quality management practices that go beyond current good manufacturing practice requirements.
+The US Food and Drug Administration published the Center for Drug Evaluation and Research 2026 Quality Management Maturity (QMM) Prototype Assessment Protocol Evaluation Program in February.2 The QMM program aims to encourage drug manufacturers to implement quality management practices that go beyond current good manufacturing practice requirements.
 Data governance is a topic covered by this program.

-This clearly shows that it is necessary to search beyond the term “data integrity” to stay abreast of developments in this field.
-Furthermore, these updates continue to emphasise the need to comply with good practices, such as good documentation practices.
+This clearly shows that it is necessary to search beyond the term data integrity to stay abreast of developments in this field.
+Furthermore, these updates continue to emphasize the need to comply with good practices, such as good documentation practices.
 This may sound trivial, but it isn’t.
-The many inspection observations relating to data integrity are often nothing more than a lapse in having documented processes or creating records that are true and are documented in a timely manner.
+The many inspection observations relating to data integrity often show these issue are nothing more than a lapse in having documented processes or creating records that are true and are documented in a timely manner.

 As mentioned, there are no new regulations on data integrity, per se.
 Instead, new or updated regulations are necessary to cover advancements in science and technology.
 Data integrity remains a key concept throughout and importantly, the requirements for data integrity compliance remain unchanged.
 You may refer to them as ALCOA+ (attributable, legible, contemporaneous, original, accurate, complete, consistent, enduring, and available).3